nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Locating guests: `find`

-This command locates guests whose details contain any of the given search terms.
+This command locates guests whose details contain any of the given keywords.
 This allows you to search through all guests' fields.

 This command is typically used when searching for guest(s) of **specific characteristic(s)**.